amohant4/amohant4.github.io/_posts/2019-01-29-Learning-Rate-Deep_learning.markdown

 mathjax: true
 ---

-Learning rate is one of the most critical hyper-parameter and decides the fate of your training process.
-If you mess up the learning rate, then the optimizer might not be able to converge at all.
-This hyper-parameter controls how much we updating the parameters in our network with respect to the gradient of loss.
-As a brief introduction, the gradient is given by:
+Learning rate is one of the most critical hyper-parameters and has the potential to decide the fate of your deep learning algorithm.
+If you mess it up, then the optimizer might not be able to converge at all!
+It acts as a gate which controls how much the optimizer is updating the parameters wrt gradient of loss.
+Speaking in terms of equations, gradient is given by:

 $$g = \frac{1}{m^{'}}\nabla_{\theta}\sum_{i=1}^{m^{'}}L(x^{(i)},y^{(i)},\theta)$$